 If you want to do the hike independently, make sure you go to the tourism office in Arequipa for advice on how to do it and grab handfuls of maps and schedules.

-Don’t Rush It In 2 Days if You Have Time
+Don’t Rush the Hike In 2 Days if You Have Time

-At this point, as part of my three month South America tour, I’d already hiked in Chile, Brazil and Bolivia, so when I arrived into Peru, I was pretty confident my fitness levels were top notch.
+Having already hiked in Chile, Brazil and Bolivia as part of this trip, I was pretty confident my fitness levels were top notch.
 Considering it the perfect warm up for Machu Picchu later that week, I chose the faster and more intense hiking option of two days, despite having a leisurely amount of time.

 This was probably the first mistake I made.
 The fact that it can also be done in three days indicates that by doing it in two it may be rushed and quite frankly, hard work.
-Turns out this was indeed the case.
-I was walking fast the whole time yet I still managed to trail behind at the back of the group and the dusty dryness of the air burnt my chest with every breath.
-Turns out I was not as fit as I thought.
+Turns out this was the case!

 Of course doing the hike in two days instead of three is also cheaper.
 You not only save money on an additional night of accommodation, you are saving on paying the guide for an additional day and also three more meals.
 Considering I’m stingy, that was definitely another reason why I chose two days.
-However when the going got tough, it was definitely something playing on my mind.
-I would have given my life savings there and then to have taken my time!!
+However when the going got tough, it was definitely something playing on my mind!

 Avoid A Late Night Prior